 Whether you are sitting up in bed or have settled into an armchair, keep your back straight but relaxed as you offer your baby the breast.
-Your baby may find it more difficult to latch on properly if you are leaning forward or back, since this changes the angle at which he receives the breast; your back may soon feel the strain of this as well.
+Your baby may find it more difficult to latch on properly if you are leaning forward or back.
+This changes the angle at which the baby receives the breast, and your back may soon feel the strain of this as well.
 If your breasts are large, you might want to place a rolled-up towel or receiving blanket beneath your breast to keep your baby's mouth at a straight-on angle with the nipple, in addition to supporting the breast with your hand.

 Once you are comfortably positioned, you can hold your baby in a number of ways.
-As you practice breastfeeding before leaving the hospital, try several positions (for both your baby and yourself) and ask your nurse or lactation specialist to check your technique.
-Using more than one position can help prevent nipple soreness and clogging of milk ducts, since different positions drain different areas of the breast more effectively.
+As you practice breastfeeding before leaving the hospital, try several positions (for both your baby and yourself) and ask your nurse or lactation specialist for assistance if needed.
+Feeding in more than one position can help prevent nipple soreness and clogged milk ducts, since different positions drain different areas of the breast more effectively.
 Some positions also work better than others in certain circumstances.

 You may find that feeding your baby in a reclining position, rather than sitting, allows for some welcome relaxation.
 Nursing while lying down helps particularly if you have had a cesarean delivery or otherwise feel tired or unwell in the days following childbirth.
-To do this, lie on your side with one or more pillows behind your backand under your head for support.
+To do this, lie on your side with one or more pillows behind your back and under your head for support.
 (A pillow placed between your knees may make you more comfortable.)
 Keep your back and hips in as straight a line as possible.
 Hold your baby closely on his side so he faces you with his mouth with your arm around him.
-Support your breast with your other hand while guiding your baby closer with the arm supporting him.
+You may use your hand to support the breast while helping the baby to latch.